 A reflection of their work to date, the YDC has identified 9 potential principles that will form the basis of their design oath.
-These principles were recently explored as part of a series of virtual workshops hosted by the YDC, which gathered designers from across the globe.
+These principles were explored as part of a series of virtual workshops hosted by the YDC in March 2025, which gathered designers from across the globe.
+Based on the feedback received during the workshops, the YDC design oath will be further developed and presented to the design community later this year.

 Principle